-- Who is required to take the Praxis I® Pre-Professional Skills Test (PPST®)?
+- Who is required to take the Praxis® Core Academic Skills for Educators (Core) tests?

-All individuals seeking an educator license in the District of Columbia are required to submit qualifying scores for all portions of the Praxis I® exam, with the exception of Technical and Industrial Occupations and Military Science and Tactics license seekers.
+All individuals seeking an educator license in the District of Columbia are required to submit qualifying scores for all of the Praxis® Core exams.

-- Who is required to take the Praxis II® Subject Assessment/Specialty tests?
+- Who is required to take the Praxis® Subject Assessments?

 - Under which conditions may D.C. test requirements be waived?

 Individuals who meet all of the following conditions may qualify for a D.C. test exemption waiver:

 - completion of a state-approved educator preparation program at an institution or organization located outside of the District of Columbia in the subject area matching the license being sought

 - possession of a valid and current out-of-state Level II license (full credential without deficiencies) in the subject area matching the license being sought